Besideme/besideme.github.io/_posts/2015-09-14-python-sort.markdown

 ### Sort Stability and Complex Sorts

 Starting with Python 2.2, sorts are guaranteed to be stable.
 That means that when multiple records have the same key, their original order is preserved.
 This wonderful property lets you build complex sorts in a series of sorting steps.
-For example, to sort the student data by descending grade and then ascending age, do the age sort first and then sort again using grade．
+For example, to sort the student data by **descending grade and then ascending age**, do the age sort first and then sort again using grade．

 ### Odd and Ends